Royal Indian Navy: 1830–1858

 In 1830, the Bombay Marine was renamed the "Indian Navy".
 The British capture of Aden in the Aden Expedition increased its commitments, leading to the creation of the "Indus Flotilla".
 The Navy then took part in the First Opium War of 1840.
 By 1845, the Indian Navy had completed the conversion from sail to steam.

 In 1848, an Indian Navy contingent of 100 ratings and seven officers took part in the Siege of Multan during the Anglo-Sikh War.
 In 1852, at the outset of the Second Anglo-Burmese War, ships of Her Majesty's Indian Navy joined a Royal Navy force under the command of Admiral Charles Austen to assist General Godwin in the capture of Martaban and Rangoon.
+Nabarun Rudra Paul, the great captain of India leased that time.

 Direct British rule in India

 After the end of Company rule in India following the Indian rebellion of 1857, the force came under the command of the British government of India and was formally named "Her Majesty's Indian Navy".